I want to be a Machine

 Micro worlds of connectionism.
 Memory and illusion, and strands of information colliding at hyper speed.
 I guess this was all imagined.
 Well, that was what the doctor said.

 The gates are open now.
-At this interval I dissolve and drift upwards.
-Cancelled in time.
+At this interval, I dissolve and drift upwards.
+Canceled in time.

 The ocean looks peaceful.

 Could it tell the moods and emotions of all existence?